 Use the Correct Forms and Categories

 Home Office rules are strict about choosing the correct category.
 Selecting the wrong visa route or misunderstanding eligibility requirements often leads to delays or refusals.
 For example, spouses and fiancé(e)s follow different rules, and parent visas require distinct documentation.
+Learn how to apply for a fiance visa UK in our detailed guide.
+A spouse visa application can be delayed if the wrong category is chosen, and the same applies to a UK spouse visa application submitted under the wrong route.

 Respond Quickly to Home Office Requests